thosgood/this-weeks-finds/markdown/151-200/week159.md

 to look here for clues that 11d supergravity is related to the octonions.

-Actually, now that I\'ve said a bit about supersymmetry, I can explain a bit about how it\'s related to division algebras and exceptional groups.
+Actually, now that I've said a bit about supersymmetry, I can explain a bit about how it's related to division algebras and exceptional groups.
-All this stuff will be described in more detail in my review article on octonions, which I\'ll finish by March of next year.
-But I can\'t resist saying a little right now\....
+All this stuff will be described in more detail in my review article on octonions, which I'll finish by March of next year.
+But I can't resist saying a little right now....

-As we\'ve seen, a crucial part of the super-Poincare algebra is the map taking a pair of real spinors to a vector.
+As we've seen, a crucial part of the super-Poincare algebra is the map taking a pair of real spinors to a vector.
 Abstractly we can write this as follows:

-m: S x S → V.
+m: S x S \to V.

 In certain dimensions we can split the spinor space S into spaces of left- and right-handed spinors, say S+ and S-.
 Then we get a map

-m: S+ x S- → V.
+m: S+ x S- \to V.

 This stuff works both for Minkowski spacetime and for Euclidean space.
-If we do it for Euclidean space, we find a marvelous fact\....
+If we do it for Euclidean space, we find a marvelous fact....

 In certain special cases - namely dimensions 1 and 2 - the dimension of V matches the dimension of S. This lets us identify V with S. Then the map

-m: S x S → V
+m: S x S \to V

 turns out to be *multiplication* for the real and complex numbers, respectively.